surgical-vision/SAR_RARP50-evaluation/README.md

 - unpack: extracts images from the downloaded videos at 10Hz
 - generate: generates mock predictions that serve as an example to the SAR-RARP50 expected prediction format

+We also provide the corresponding python scripts in case you use devcontainers.

 ### Unpack videos to rgb images(10Hz)

 During the SAR-RARP50challenge we provide zip files of each video sequence and